davidnene/data-modeling/README.md

    - In the extraction phase, data is sourced from the "soccer" database.

 **2. Transformation (T):**
-   - In the transformation phase, data undergoes several operations to prepare it for loading into the data warehouse.
+   - In the transformation phase, data underwent several operations to prepare it for loading into the data warehouse.
 These operations included:

      - **Data Cleaning**: This step involved handling missing values, removing duplicates, and addressing outliers.

      - **Data Integration**: Data from multiple tables or sources were integrated or joined to create a unified dataset.
-This could included merging data related to matches, teams, and seasons.
+This included merging data related to matches, teams, and seasons.

-     - **Data Conversion**: e.g., changing date formats, this step ensured that the data is in the correct format.
+     - **Data Conversion**: e.g., changing date formats, this step ensured the data is in the correct format.

      - **Aggregation**: Aggregating data was necessary to create summary statistics or perform calculations, such as aggregating match statistics over multiple seasons.